cooperative-computing-lab/makeflow-examples/lifemapper/README.md

 ## Small Example

-This example processes a small dataset and only one model/projection scenario.
+This example processes a small dataset and only one model/projection scenario with 183 rules in the workflow.

     python split.py data/points/small.csv small.points